eager-dev/eagerx/docs/guide/developer_guide/bridge/bridge_node.rst

 spec
 ****

-First we will define the *spec* method.
+First we will define the :func:`~eagerx.core.entities.Bridge.spec` method.
 In this method we will "specify" a number of parameters of the *OdeBridge*.

 We can make a distinction between standard parameters and custom parameters.